If you’re visiting Alice Springs for the Writers’ Festival, here’s some basic information to help you pack and prepare.

 Alice Springs is situated on the traditional lands of the Arrernte people in the arid heart of Australia.
 The Arrernte name for Alice Springs is Mparntwe.

 The town has a population of about 28,000 and straddles the usually dry Todd River on the northern side of the MacDonnell Ranges.

-This is the desert.
-Temperatures range dramatically between night and day so we recommend that you pack lightweight warm clothing for the evenings and sun protection for daytime.
+In desert country, temperatures range dramatically between night and day so we recommend that you pack lightweight warm clothing for the evenings and sun protection for daytime.

 Autumn is one of the best times to visit Alice Springs, with warm days and cool nights.
 Average temperatures range from 12 – 27°C (53.6 – 80.6°F).
 If you’re planning to come to outdoor night events, remember you’ll need to rug up!

+If arriving by plane, you can take the shuttle bus or taxi into town to your accommodation.
 Public transport in town is limited but you can hire a car from the airport or in the CBD.

 Things to do

 If you’re only here for the writers’ festival, you should have plenty to do.
-If you’re staying longer, go to http://northernterritory.com/alice-springs-and-surrounds/things-to-do for help to plan your trip:
+If you’re staying longer, go to http://northernterritory.com/alice-springs-and-surrounds/things-to-do for help to plan your trip.

 If you’re not planning to go far, here’s some things to see and do in Alice Springs: